JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 ## Integration testing
 The integration test suite is organized into a own gradle sub module `prototype-integration-tests`.
-In our opinion this holds the following advantages, but is subject of discussion.
+In our opinion this holds the following advantages, but is still subject to discussion.

 * Divide unit test and integration test sources
 * More easy build config (execution)